Financial Information

 Gross profit and gross profit margin

-In FY2022, the Group’s gross profit increased by 50.4% or HK$47.9 million, generating gross profit margin of 10.7% (FY2021: 8.3%).
-This was mainly due to the decrease of purchase price of raw material.
+In FY 2023, the Group’s gross profit decreased by 10.1% or HK$14.4 million, generating gross profit margin of 11.5% (FY 2022: 10.7%).
+This increase in gross profit margin was mainly due to the personnel optimisation and production management.

 Other Income

-The Group’s other income decreased by 53.3% or HK$31.5 million, from HK$59.1 million in FY2021 to HK$27.6 million in FY2022.
-This was mainly due to fair value loss of FVTPL and decrease of mold engineering income for new product.
+The Group’s other income increased by 30.9% or HK$8.5 million, from HK$27.6 million in FY 2022 to HK$36.1 million in FY 2023.
+This was mainly due to fair value recovery of FVTPL.

 Selling and distribution expenses